 - Refreshments (for classes conducted in Avantix Learning classrooms)

 - Certificate of completion

 - Applying styles to paragraphs

-- Using heading styles
+- Using built-in heading styles

 - Viewing the Styles task pane

 - Displaying all styles

 - Copying modified styles to the Normal template

 - Using multilevel list or outline numbering to number documents automatically

 - Applying built-in table styles